 One more important advantage of The Totem system is that it has adopted a decimal metric system for it’s dimensions.
 It’s all about effectiveness.
 Most other systems have either inch, or if they are millimeter-based, it is either 8- or 12-mm.
 Totem has gone for 10 mm, a natural unit, when considering ease of calculating and the future in science and technology.

 The Totem Beam comes in a 40 cm length.
 This provides you with a way to build large models.
 You can make models that are lighter than other systems for the size.
 The Totem system is brilliantly clever in how you piece together the parts, as there are so many ways and directions you can connect parts together.
-Probably the best solution to this would be a Totem XL Maker Kit, which contains Beams, Boards, many various kind of bolts, brackets and nuts, and let’s you conveniently realize your ideas into projects.
+Probably the best solution to this would be a Totem XL Maker Kit and/or Robotics Kit, which contain Beams, Boards, many various kind of bolts, brackets and nuts, and let’s you conveniently realize your ideas into projects.

 Fig. 8 – A selection of connection methods in Totem.
 These are fixed, strong connections.